 Scholarships for sophomores or juniors in civil engineering who have above average ability with G.P.A. averages of 3.5 or better.

-Scholarships for undergraduate students in civil or geongineering on the basis of merit.
+Scholarships for undergraduate students in civil engineering, environmental engineering, or geoengineering on the basis of merit.

 Donald and Louise Ruhnke Scholarship

-Scholarships in the mineral or geoengineering programs in the Department of Civil Engineering.
-Recipients will be selected by the Department's scholarship committee.
+Scholarships in the mineral or geoengineering programs in the Department of Civil, Environmental, and Geo- Engineering.
+Recipients will be selected by the department's scholarship committee.